dominictarro/Cagen/unit/README.md

 <div id="user_inst"></div>

-1. Open the file `solution.py` and replace the placeholder solution with your solution.
+1. Open the file `solution.py` and substitute the placeholder solution with your own.
     - Make sure your function is called `solution`
 2. Go to `main.py` and run the program.
 3. Enter the test id you would like to test your algorithm against